CadQuery/cadquery/doc/quickstart.rst

-.. module:: cadfile.cadutils.cadquery
+.. module:: cadquery

 .. _quickstart:

 ***********************
-ModelScript QuickStart
+CadQuery QuickStart
 ***********************

 Want a quick glimpse of Parametric Parts ModelScripts?
 You're at the right place!